Skip to main content

 • make enquiries on behalf of clients

-• help with application forms
+• help clients with application forms

-• contact relevant authorities
+• contact relevant agencies and authorities

-• explain options and next steps to clients
+• explain options and next steps to clients based on their situation

 • draft grounds for appeal and witness statements

-• represent clients in tribunals
+• represent clients at tribunals

 Working environment